skilly-lily/jfmt.rs/README.md

 and has more to explain.
 Additionally `jq` has be able to make JSON modifications, which requires a full JSON handling engine and query language.

-`jfmt` is also about 3-4 times faster than `jq`, mostly because it simply does less.
+`jfmt` is also about 3-4 times faster than `jq` in the worst case, mostly because it simply does less.
 Try it yourself if you're unsure.

 With that said, `jfmt` offers none of the query/modify features that `jq` does, and never will.
 If you need that, I personally recommend using `jq`.